 2.3 Methods of analysis

-The morphology of the thin film surface was analyzed with scanning electron microscopy coupled with energy dispersive X-Ray spectroscopy using the SEM-EDX Vega Tescan LMH II, Brno, Czech Republic.
+The morphology of the thin film surface was analyzed by scanning electron microscopy coupled with energy dispersive X-Ray spectroscopy using the SEM-EDX Vega Tescan LMH II, Brno, Czech Republic.
+For electron spectroscopy, an SE detector was used at 30 kV filament supply and a working distance of 15.5 mm.
+Bruker detector X-Flash 6/30 with Automatic mode detection, precise experiment was used on EDX analysis.

-The topography was studied with Atomic Force Microscopy (AFM) Nanosurf Easy Scan 2, Liestal, Switzerland.
+The topography was studied by Atomic Force Microscopy (AFM), Nanosurf Easy Scan 2, Liestal, Switzerland, AFM contact mode, cantilever n+ - silicon with resistivity 0.01-0.02 Ωcm, thickness 2±1 μm and force constant 0.02-0.77 N/m.

-Time-resolved imaging by plasma plume optical recording was performed with the ICCD 2ns Pi-Max 3 – 1024i camera, with nanosecond gating capability.
+The recorded images were resolved in space and time using a sequential imaging technique with exposure time (integration) and delays varied in the nanosecond range.
+The camera with CCD intensification (Roper Scientific ICCD 2ns Pi-Max 3 – 1024i camera) has an integration time of 2 ns and a resolution of 1024×1024 pixels.
+In the experiment, an integration time of 3 ns was chosen, while the images were recorded after the laser pulse, from 100 ns to 1200 ns, for each image 10 acquisitions being made.

-The elemental composition of the ablation plasma was studied with Mass Spectrometre HAL RC9 (2U), Hiden Analytical Ltd., UK.
+The elemental composition of the ablation plasma was studied with Mass Spectrometer HAL RC9 (2U), Hiden Analytical Ltd., UK.

-Fourier Transform Infrared spectroscopy analysis was performed with FT-IR Spectrometer Bomem MB154S spectrometer at an instrumental resolution of 4 cm-1 (Bomem, ABB group, Canada) on the samples of RB21 dried material collected from the surface of the thin film and of the solution that leaked from the thin film, as well as from the control test.
+Fourier Transform Infrared spectroscopy analysis was performed with FT-IR Spectrometer Bomem MB154S at an instrumental resolution of 4 cm-1 (Bomem, ABB group, Canada) on the samples of RB21 dried material collected from the surface of the thin film and of the solution that leaked from the thin film, as well as from the control test.

-Profilometry was performed with DektakXT stylus profilometer (Bruker, Bruker Nano Surfaces Division, 3400 East Britannia Drive, Suite 150, Tucson, AZ 85706), with repeatability of 4 Å on the Ag thin film after washing the dried material resulted after treating the thin films with the RB21 solution and the thinness and roughness of the thin films after treatment was compared with the thinness before treatment.
+Profilometry was performed with DektakXT stylus profilometer (Bruker, Bruker Nano Surfaces Division, 3400 East Britannia Drive, Suite 150, Tucson, AZ 85706), with a repeatability of 4 Å, on the Ag thin film after washing the dried material resulted after treating the thin films with the RB21 solution, and the thinness and roughness of the thin films after treatment was compared with the thinness before treatment.

 The crystalline structure of the Ag-thin film was analyzed by X-ray diffraction using a Shimadzu LabX XRD-6000 Diffractometer with a Cu Kα radiation (λ = 1.54 Å).
 The diffraction patterns were recorded in the 10° – 80° 2θ range with a 2 deg/min scanning speed.